 Cultural Engagement.
 Now.

-Companies and institutions around the world have been supporting culture for many decades, and not just financially.
-Some build museums or collections, others set up scholarships or artist programmes.
-And some regard themselves as partners of state institutions and donate cultural assets or develop communication concepts.
+All over the world, companies and institutions have been supporting culture and art for many decades, and not only financially.
+Some players build museums or collections, others set up scholarships or artist programmes.
+Some, on the other hand, see themselves as partners of state institutions and facilities, donate cultural assets or develop mediation concepts.

-Culture Shifts acts as a platform between industry and art, communicates between business and culture, brings stakeholders together and develops concepts within the two areas and at the same time can mediate between them.
-Where culture functions as a relevant component of corporate values, culture creates emotionally tangible possibilities for identification on the one hand and ensures the ability to perceive ourselves, each other and our ever renewing world more authentically on the other.
+Culture Shifts operates as a platform between industry and art, and communicates between business and culture.
+Culture Shifts brings together actors and develops concepts that are effective within the two areas and at the same time can mediate between them.
+Where culture functions as a relevant component of corporate values, it creates emotionally tangible possibilities for identification on the one hand and ensures the ability to perceive ourselves, each other and our ever renewing world more authentically on the other.